 Another great movable frame concept to explore is redirecting the head.
 An example of this arises during the over/under guard pass, as your partner attempts to pin your hips.
 If they're "under" on your left side and "over" on your right, they'll be trying to smash their head to the ground across your left hip.
 Before they get all of their weight in place, you might be able to simply push their head across to the other side with your hand, but don't expect this to work against a strong opponent who understands this pass well.
 Instead, rely upon your hips by gluing your left elbow in tight to your hip and bridging.
 As your "bridge" comes down, hip out to your left, redirecting their head to the other side of your body.
 From here, it's a relatively simple matter of transitioning to the crucifix.

 Which is easier to redirect during a guard pass?

-Frames, Frames, Everywhere are Frames
+Frames, Frames, Everywhere Are Frames

 The concept of framing is fundamentally important at all levels of jiu jitsu, including the brand new white belt.
 Fully extended frames are fundamental to keeping anyone decent from passing your open guard.
-Movable frames add yet another layer of defense, and are worthy of study in their own right.
+Movable frames add yet another layer of defense, and they are worthy of study in their own right.